Jahsminemma/Python-and-React-Real-Estate-Project/README.md

-# The-Real-Estate-Project-BE-pjt-36
+# <-----HOMESPOT----->The-Real-Estate-Project
-This is the backend of the product.
 Language used is django

 ## Table of contents
 <details>